essszettt/ping/README.md

 This application uses the command "AT+PING" from ESP8266 to execute pings to hosts via ethernet/WiFi.

-It is important, that the baudrate of the ESP8266 is set to "115200 bit/s" (default).
+**It is important, that the baudrate of the ESP8266 is set to "115200 bit/s" (default).**

 By default five PINGs are sent per host.
 The number of PINGs can be specified by commandline option "c".
-If the number of PINGs is set to "0" then PINGs are sent in an andless loop.
+If the number of PINGs is set to "0" then PINGs are sent in an endless loop.
 This loop can be interrupted by pressing "C", "Q", "BREAK" or "CAPS+SPACE" ...

 ![ping.bmp](https://github.com/essszettt/ping/blob/main/doc/ping.bmp)